Sign Up for a Free Account

 • An association with 1st trimester alcohol ingestion is recognized and, in some cases, may induce as an epigenetic teratogenesis.

-• Prenatal diagnosis by ultrasound or MRI is confirmed postnatally in a minority of cases; hence, neonatal assessment is essential.
+• Prenatal diagnosis by ultrasound or MRI is confirmed postnatally in many cases, but neonatal assessment is essential.

 Historical note and terminology